 This release also incorporates all bugfixes and changes made in previous MySQL Cluster releases, as well as all bugfixes and feature changes which were added in mainline MySQL 5.5 through MySQL 5.5.34 (see Changes in MySQL 5.5.34 (2013-09-20)).

 ExtraSendBufferMemoryparameter for management nodes and API nodes.
 (Formerly, this parameter was available only for configuring data nodes.)
 See

 ExtraSendBufferMemory(management nodes), and

 ExtraSendBufferMemory(API nodes), for more information.
+(Bug #14555359)

 Performance: In a number of cases found in various locations in the MySQL Cluster codebase, unnecessary iterations were performed; this was caused by failing to break out of a repeating control structure after a test condition had been met.
 This community-contributed fix removes the unneeded repetitions by supplying the missing breaks.
 (Bug #16904243, Bug #69392, Bug #16904338, Bug #69394, Bug #16778417, Bug #69171, Bug #16778494, Bug #69172, Bug #16798410, Bug #69207, Bug #16801489, Bug #69215, Bug #16904266, Bug #69393)

-The MySQL Cluster installer for Windows provided a nonfunctional option to install debug symbols (contained in
+Packaging: The MySQL Cluster installer for Windows provided a nonfunctional option to install debug symbols (contained in

-*.pdb files).
-This option has been removed
+*.pdbfiles).
+This option has been removed from the installer.Note

 You can obtain the

 *.pdbdebug files for a given MySQL Cluster release from the Windows

 .ziparchive for the same release, such as

 (Bug #16748308, Bug #69112)

 Packaging: A fix has been made in this release correcting a number of issues found in some recent

 MySQL-Cluster-serverRPM packages, including dependencies on the

 mysql-serverpackage and conflicts with the

 my.inifile and the executables directory.
 (Bug #13813120, Bug #64510)

 ndb_restore could abort during the last stages of a restore using attribute promotion or demotion into an existing table.
 This could happen if a converted attribute was nullable and the backup had been run on active database.
 (Bug #17275798)

-DBUTILdata node block is now less strict about the order in which it receives certain messages from other
+DBUTILdata node block is now less strict about the order in which it receives certain messages from other nodes.
+(Bug #17052422)

 The Windows error ERROR_FILE_EXISTS was not recognized by

 NDB, which treated it as an unknown error.
 (Bug #16970960)

-RealTimeSchedulerdid not work correctly with data nodes running
+RealTimeSchedulerdid not work correctly with data nodes running ndbmtd.
+(Bug #16961971)

 File system errors occurring during a local checkpoint could sometimes cause an LCP to hang with no obvious cause when they were not handled correctly.
 Now in such cases, such errors always cause the node to fail.
 Note that the LQH block always shuts down the node when a local checkpoint fails; the change here is to make likely node failure occur more quickly and to make the original file system error more visible.
 (Bug #16961443)

 mysql_upgrade failed when upgrading from MySQL Cluster NDB 7.1.26 to MySQL Cluster NDB 7.2.13 when it attempted to invoke a stored procedure before the

 mysql.proctable had been upgraded.
 (Bug #16933405)

-References: This bug is a regression of Bug #16226274.
+References: This issue is a regression of: Bug #16226274.

 The planned or unplanned shutdown of one or more data nodes while reading table data from the

 Maintenance and checking of parent batch completion in the

 SPJblock of the

 NDBkernel was reimplemented.
-Among other improvements, the completion state of all ancestor nodes in the tree are now
+Among other improvements, the completion state of all ancestor nodes in the tree are now preserved.
+(Bug #16925513)

 In certain cases, when starting a new SQL node, mysqld failed with Error 1427 Api node died, when SUB_START_REQ reached node.
 (Bug #16840741)